 Electric potential, potential difference, electric potential due to a point charge, a dipole and a system of charges; equipotential surfaces, electrical potential energy of a system of two point charges and electric dipoles in an electrostatic field.

 Conductors and insulators, free charges and bound charges inside a conductor.
-Dielectrics and electric polarisation, capacitors and capacitance, combination of capacitors in series and parallel, capacitance of a parallel plate capacitor with and without dielectric medium between the plates, energy stored in a capacitor, Van de Graaff generator.
+Dielectrics and electric polarisation, capacitors and capacitance, combination of capacitors in series and parallel, capacitance of a parallel plate capacitor with and without a dielectric medium between the plates, energy stored in a capacitor, Van de Graaff generator.

 Electric current, flow of electric charges in a metallic conductor, drift velocity and mobility, and their relation with electric current;